 Reverand Sereta Collington is a woman of faith who is passionate about helping others to grow in Christ.
 As the new Pastor of Holy Trinity, her vision is to advance the Kingdom of Christ by equipping and mobilizing Kingdom disciples.
 She has a passion for Spiritual formation and Journaling, so her prayer is to use her gift to do the work of Christ by teaching saints to take their relationship with the Lord to the next level using a journal and a pen.
 She has presented at several workshops.

 Working hard to present herself to God and receive His approval.
-Rev. Sereta has recently obtained her second Master's Degree in Divinity from Knox Theological Seminary.
+Rev. Sereta has a Master's Degree in Divinity from Knox Theological Seminary.
 Previously, she earned two Bachelor’s degrees: A Bachelor of Arts in Humanities and a Bachelor of Science in Information Technology (which she received with honors), in addition to her Masters of Education degree.

 Christine Harris—Pro Tem